Probiotics and Bacterial Vaginosis: The facts.

 BV is characterised by an overgrowth of predominantly anaerobic, and pathogenic, organisms (such as Gardnerella vaginalis, the Prevotella species, Mycoplasma hominis and the Mobiluncus species) in the vagina, leading to a reduction in healthy lactobacilli populations.
 Reduced numbers of lactobacilli can lead to an increase in vaginal pH from a healthy acidic pH of less than 4.5, to a less healthy pH that can be as high as 7.0.

-Women are often unaware that they have BV as in 50% of cases it is asymptomatic, however if left untreated it can lead to other complications such as reduced fertility, and reduced birth-weights (when pregnancy does occur).
-If symptoms are present these usually include: a thin, white homogenous discharge and an unpleasant, ’fishy’ odour.
+Women are often unaware that they have BV as in 50% of cases it does not produce symptoms, however if left untreated it can lead to other complications such as reduced fertility, and reduced birth-weights (when pregnancy does occur).
+If symptoms are present these usually include: a thin, white discharge and an unpleasant, ’fishy’ odour.

 So, what causes the condition?